confenni/DonateSmartContract/README.md

 # Smart Contract Server for Plugin Donate Crypto

-This server running in NodeJS with Hardhat configure for the smart contract system, in this server can running in local server or VPS.
-This server have a function for create smart contract with the deploy with Hardhat.
-Before the deploy new smart contract should be have a private account key (Etherium), network name, and url API key network.
+This server runs on NodeJS with Hardhat configuration for smart contract system, this server can run on local server or VPS.
+This server has the function to create smart contracts using Hardhat.
+Before deploying a new smart contract, you must have a personal account key (Etherium), network name, and network API key url.

 ## Installation

 Download or Clone this repository.
-After that you open terminal in project and type command like bellow and enter, for install all package used.
+After that you open the terminal in the project and type the command as below and enter, to install all the packages used.

 ```bash
 npm install